gwoptics/SpacePyQuest/README.md

 Run the command ```conda install jupyter``` to install Jupyter.
 You will need to confirm the install by pressing 'y' when prompted.

 ### Example 3: I do not have Bokeh
 Bokeh is an interactive graphics library for Python.
-To install this, open a command window and run ```conda install bokeh=0.12.9```.
-(Note that there are subtle differences between different versions of Bokeh and Space Py Quest might only work correctly with Bokey 0.12.9.)
+To install this, open a command window and run ```conda install bokeh```.

 ### Example 4: I have all aforementioned packages
 Great!
 Open a command window and navigate to the SpacePyQuest folder.
 Run the command ```jupyter notebook SpacePyQuest.ipynb```.